 Age Spots and Skin Tags

-Age spots are sometimes called "liver spots," but they have nothing to do with the liver.
-These flat, brown spots are often caused by years in the sun.
+Age spots, once called "liver spots," are flat, brown spots often caused by years in the sun.
 They are bigger than freckles, flat, and many times show up on areas like the face, hands, arms, back, and feet.
 Age spots are harmless, but if they bother you, talk to a dermatologist about removing them.
 Also, a sunscreen or sunblock may prevent more sun damage.

 Skin cancer is the most common type of cancer in the United States.
 The main cause of skin cancer is the sun.
 Sunlamps and tanning booths can also cause skin cancer.
 Anyone can get cancer, but people with fair skin that freckles easily are at greatest risk.
 Skin cancer may be cured if it is found before it spreads to other parts of the body.

-Check your skin regularly, like once a month, for things that may be cancer.
+Check your skin once a month for things that may be cancer.
+Skin cancer is rarely painful.
 Look for changes such as a new growth, a sore that doesn't heal, or a bleeding mole.
 Also, check moles, birthmarks, or other parts of the skin for the "ABCDE's."
 ABCDE stands for:

 A = asymmetry (one-half of the growth looks different from the other half)

 C = color changes or more than one color